Julian9B/student_projects/cpp/benchmark_ifswitch/description.md

 # Benchmark If & Switch

 ## 1. About
-This is simple excercise with testing.
+This is C++ excercise with testing.
 We use this code to check which method of choice is faster - If or Switch.

 ## 2. Code